Under Legal Alcohol Limit DUI Charge in Georgia

 - Failed field sobriety tests

-That is all it takes to find yourself under arrest for driving under the influence in Atlanta, even if chemical DUI tests clear you of driving drunk.
+That is all it takes to find yourself under arrest for driving under the influence in Atlanta, even if chemical DUI tests find you under the Georgia BAC limit and clear you of driving drunk.
 When the prosecution takes the case, they will lean heavily on the officer's report of your behavior and appearance.

-If found guilty of a DUI under the legal limit, you could still face the penalties for an over the legal limit DUI.
+If found guilty of a DUI under the legal blood alcohol level in Georgia, you could still face the penalties for an over the legal limit DUI.
 This means you could still face a jail sentence, fines, license suspension, community service, and alcohol education.
 Worse still, you would have to live with a public criminal record.

 You can beat a DUI less safe charge!